AnjanPayra/EcoSync-Waste-Image-Classifier-and-Water-Quality-Analysis/README.md

 # EcoSync-Waste-Image-Classifier-and-Water-Quality-Analysis
 This project aims to develop a comprehensive web-based platform that leverages modern technology to address two critical environmental challenges:  WATER AND WASTE MANAGEMENT.
+The solution integrates machine learning to promote sustainable practices and environmental consciousness by using various classifiers to obtain desired results which include classification of waste images and potability of water.